 Every zoning classification requires a minimum lot size.
 Each piece of property has a Zoning Classification and a Comprehensive Plan Future Land Use Designation.
 These two documents and the Volusia County Land Development Code, govern how a property can be divided.
 The Zoning Technician will need a tax parcel number to answer your inquiry.

 Q. What is the difference between a manufactured and mobile home dwelling?

-A manufactured home dwelling will bear a seal certifying that it is constructed to standards and rules adopted by the Florida Department of Community Affairs (DCA).
+A manufactured home dwelling will bear a seal certifying that it is constructed to standards and rules adopted by the Florida Department of Economic Opportunity (DEO).
 A mobile home dwelling does not have this certification.

 Q. Can I put a mobile home on my property?

 Only certain zoning classifications allow mobile homes.
 The Zoning Technician needs to determine your property's zoning in order to answer this question.

 Q. Can I run a business out of my home?